Conservation Resources & NCS - Collaborative Cold Storage Scheme

 In recent times it has become clear that plastic photographic and reel-to-reel audio tape collections need to be frozen if they are to remain in their current condition and not deteriorate further.
-BS 4971:2017 Conservation & Care of Archive & Library Collections now covers storage environment standards for these collection types, once included in the old BS/PD5454 (now withdrawn) and following a careful consideration of research and publications it is recognised now that cooled storage, above zero Centigrade, will not preserve plastic negatives and slides etc.
+BS 4971:2017 Conservation & Care of Archive & Library Collections covers storage environment standards for these collection types and following a careful consideration of research and publications it is recognised now that cooled storage, above zero Centigrade, will not preserve acetate plastic negatives, slides and cine film.

-The annual charge for our cold storage is £25 per standard crate, which will take between 2,500 and c.12,000 images depending on their format.
+We have worked with Conservation Resources to establish a collaborative cold storage scheme at Upper Heyford, where members can send acetated plactic material to be conditioned, packaged and placed in deep freeze storage.
+The annual charge for our cold storage is approximately £30 per standard crate, which will take between 2,500 and c.12,000 images depending on their format.
+Rental payment is via annual NCS Membership subscriptions.
 If you would like to discuss cold storage and how we can help you, please contact us on firstname.lastname@example.org